alexwlchan/alexwlchan.net/src/_posts/2017/2017-09-11-ode-to-docopt.md

 By sticking to these rules, docopt can work out how our program is meant to be used, and build an appropriate parser.

 {%
-  slide_image
-  :deck => "docopt",
-  :slide => 9,
+  slide_image2
+  filename="slide9.png"
-  :alt => "The longer help string, with descriptions of the different options."
+  alt="The longer help string, with descriptions of the different options."
 %}

 Typically the help string passed to docopt also includes some front matter (a human-readable description) and explanation of the different options and commands -- but the usage string is the interesting part.

 {%
-  slide_image
-  :deck => "docopt",
-  :slide => 10,
+  slide_image2
+  filename="slide10.png"
-  :alt => "Common conventions and patterns used in command-line programs."
+  alt="Common conventions and patterns used in command-line programs."
 %}

 Heere's a brief illustration of the sort of things you can define with docopt.
 There's a full description of the rules on the docopt website.

 {%
-  slide_image
-  :deck => "docopt",
-  :slide => 11,
+  slide_image2
+  filename="slide11.png"
-  :alt => "A screenshot of docopt on PyPI, the Python Package Index."
+  alt="A screenshot of docopt on PyPI, the Python Package Index."
 %}

 docopt started life as a Python library, nearly five years ago -- and is still available for Python, if that's what you use.

 {%
-  slide_image
-  :deck => "docopt",
-  :slide => 12,
+  slide_image2
+  filename="slide12.png"
-  :alt => "A screenshot of docopt on GitHub, and a list of other languages it's been ported to."
+  alt="A screenshot of docopt on GitHub, and a list of other languages it's been ported to."
 %}

 But what if you use something else?